dancingheart714/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  it's in the return function part - that is the child scope function that will draw from the parent personalDice;  you can tell because the variable is contained inside

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The roll of the dice will always produce a number between 1 and 6 and Dan will always be the name in the string

 c.
 What is the lexical scope of `newRoll`?
+  It is function scoped because it is defined within the function

 ### Task 3 - Stretch Goals